sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 All public data and datasets collected by the City of Boulder shall be open to the extent permitted by law.
 Access to all data shall be subject to and consistent with the city’s Access to Public Records policy, the City’s document retention policy, and governing state and federal law, including the Colorado Open Records Act, § 24-72-201, et. seq.
 All existing city data and datasets will be considered open unless the data or datasets are sensitive or protected information or otherwise exempt from disclosure pursuant to the City’s Access to Open Records Policy.

-This policy applies to public data generated, received, collected or stored by or on behalf of the City of Boulder that is non-proprietary, and which has been prepared for release to the public.
+<span class="g-proactive-release">This policy applies to public data generated, received, collected or stored by or on behalf of the City of Boulder that is non-proprietary, and which has been prepared for release to the public.</span>

-Nothing in this policy shall be deemed to prohibit a department from voluntarily disclosing information not otherwise defined as public data nor shall it be deemed to prohibit a department from making such voluntarily disclosed information accessible through the open data catalog.
-However, such information may not be made public if to do so would violate applicable laws or the City’s Access to Open Records Policy.
+<span class="g-sensitive-information">Nothing in this policy shall be deemed to prohibit a department from voluntarily disclosing information not otherwise defined as public data nor shall it be deemed to prohibit a department from making such voluntarily disclosed information accessible through the open data catalog.
+However, such information may not be made public if to do so would violate applicable laws or the City’s Access to Open Records Policy.</span>

-This policy applies to all City of Boulder departments, offices, administrative units, commissions, boards, advisory committees or other divisions of the City, including the records of third parties that create or acquire information, records, or data on behalf of the City if such records are identified as belonging to the City.
+<span class="g-outside-services">This policy applies to all City of Boulder departments, offices, administrative units, commissions, boards, advisory committees or other divisions of the City, including the records of third parties that create or acquire information, records, or data on behalf of the City if such records are identified as belonging to the City.</span>

 ## IV.
 DEFINITIONS

 *Constituent* – An individual who is represented in a government by officials for whom he or she votes.

-*Data* – Up-to-date statistical or factual information (1) in alphanumeric form reflected in a list, table, graph, chart or other non-narrative form, that can be digitally transmitted or processed; and (2) regularly created or maintained by, or on behalf of, and owned by a city department related to the mission of that department.
-Data in this context does not include Word documents, whether draft or final, emails, working papers, or documents with similar purpose.
+*Data* <span class="def-data">– Up-to-date statistical or factual information (1) in alphanumeric form reflected in a list, table, graph, chart or other non-narrative form, that can be digitally transmitted or processed; and (2) regularly created or maintained by, or on behalf of, and owned by a city department related to the mission of that department.
+Data in this context does not include Word documents, whether draft or final, emails, working papers, or documents with similar purpose.</span>

 *Data Catalog* – A central online repository where all open data is stored.